 What to see during your holidays in Tavira

-Camera Obscura: Located at the unmistakable Water Tower, the Camera Obscura provides a pleasant and distinct introduction to you holidays in Tavira proper.
-Visit it at the start of your journey (admission costs 3.5 euros per person).
+Camera Obscura: Located at the unmistakable Water Tower, the Camera Obscura provides a pleasant and distinct introduction to you holidays in Tavira.
+Visit it at the start of your journey.
 The Camera will offer you a live, all-encompassing image of the town.
-The guide has a lot of interesting stories to share, and will inform you about all the historic buildings throughout the town.
+The guide has a lot of interesting stories to share, and will inform visitors about the historic buildings throughout the town.

-Rua da Liberdade: During your holidays in Tavira, one of the best experiences is just to walk down the old streets and alleyways to discover gorgeous details, like the little plazas filled with colorful flowers, or the splendid 16th century noble houses.
+Rua da Liberdade: During your holidays in Tavira, one of the best experiences is just to walk down the old streets and alleyways to discover gorgeous details, like the little plazas filled with colorful flowers or the splendid 16th century noble houses.
 One of the best places to start your journey is Rua da Liberdade, Tavira’s main street.
 Many of its mansions are adorned with glazed tiles, arabic-style latticed doors and curious, pyramidal roof-tops.
 Such architectural features are unique to Tavira and its environs.
-They are a fitting testimony to the Moorish dominance between the 8th and 13th centuries.
+They are a fitting testimony to the Moors that inhabited the region between the 8th and 13th centuries.

 Moorish Castle: Located in the Old Quarter, this ancient Moorish stronghold was conquered by Portuguese knights in 1239.
 Nowadays, it is not a whole castle, only the strangely pleasant remnants of one.
 Much of it was destroyed in the Great Earthquake of 1755.
 However, the ramparts offer impressive views over Tavira and the outlying shoreline.
 The stonewalls wrap up a little oasis of green freshness, with huge poinsettias, rich lemon trees, colorful hibiscus and oleander.
 Beware of its unfenced stairs.
 Mon-Fri 9am-5pm, Sat-Sun and holidays 10am-5pm.